whad-team/whad-client/doc/source/cli/ble/ble-proxy.rst

 Create a Link-layer proxy and monitor traffic
 ---------------------------------------------

-``ble-proxy`` also provides a link-layer mode that works quite differently from its default GATT mode.
-In GATT mode, ``ble-proxy`` connects to the target device, enumerates its services and characteristics and use this information to create a new emulated BLE peripheral with the exact same profile.
-In link-layer mode however, ``ble-proxy`` directly forward BLE PDUs from one device to another, avoiding this services and characteristics discovery process.
-This link-layer mode offers better performances than GATT mode, but the output of ``ble-proxy`` will be harder to read as there is no interpretation of the data exchanged between the target device and the client connected to the emulated device.
+``wble-proxy`` also provides a link-layer mode that works quite differently from its default GATT mode.
+In GATT mode, ``wble-proxy`` connects to the target device, enumerates its services and characteristics and use this information to create a new emulated BLE peripheral with the exact same profile.
+In link-layer mode however, ``wble-proxy`` directly forward BLE PDUs from one device to another, avoiding this services and characteristics discovery process.
+This link-layer mode offers better performances than GATT mode, but the output of ``wble-proxy`` will be harder to read as there is no interpretation of the data exchanged between the target device and the client connected to the emulated device.

 .. code-block:: text

-    $ ble-proxy -i uart0 -p hci0 --wireshark --output /tmp/capture.pcap --link-layer a4:c1:38:55:3d:11
+    $ wble-proxy -i uart0 -p hci0 --wireshark --output /tmp/capture.pcap --link-layer a4:c1:38:55:3d:11
     Proxy is ready, press a key to stop.
     >>> Data PDU
     00000000: 0A 10 0C 00 05 00 12 01  08 00 12 00 22 00 00 00  ............"...